nova-labs/meetup2apricot/docs/user-manual/configuration.rst

 Letter case is ignored in the regular expression title patterns, so *Members Only, members only,* and *MEMBERS ONLY* all match the third example pattern.

 The registration type is restricted to the member level or list of member levels provided.
-If no member levels are provided, the registration type will accept all member levels.
+If no member levels are provided, the registration type will accept nonmembers and all member levels.

 If no restriction pattern is found for an event, meetup2apricot creates an event registration type with the defaults shown in